How to Get a Medical Marijuana Card in North Carolina

 When Will Medical Marijuana in North Carolina Become Legal?

-At present, it is impossible to say.
-The earliest SB 711 would pass into law is 2023 since little progress was made in the 2022 legislative session.
-For that to happen, the bill must pass in the House and be signed by the state Governor.
-However, there remains significant opposition to the bill, and it is unlikely to receive approval in its current form.
+For medical marijuana to become legal in NC, the bill must pass in the House and be signed by the state governor.
+There remains significant opposition to the bill, and it is unlikely to receive approval in its current form.

 Furthermore, a competing MMJ bill, Senate Bill 448, may stop the Compassionate Care Act from passing in the House.
 In June 2022, the North Carolina House voted in favor of SB 448, which legalizes prescription drugs containing marijuana and THC if they are FDA-approved.
 Governor Roy Cooper signed SB 448 into law six days after the House approved it.